vaibhav0012/portfolio/README.md

   -	Strategic A/B Testing for maximizing profit during a Game Launch - 1st Runner up

 - Bachelor's of Technology | Vellore Institute of Technology (July 2020)
+  - Special Achiever for publishing research paper and leading a team for European Rover Challenge (2018,2019)

 ## Work Experience